 OREGON STATE AIR TOXICS PROGRAM

-340-246-0010

-Policy and Purpose
+340-246-0010, Policy and Purpose

-The purpose of Oregon's state air toxics program is to address threats to public health and the environment from toxic air pollutants that remain after implementing the state delegated technology-based strategies of the federal air toxics program.
+The purpose of Oregon's state air toxics program is to address threats to public health and the environment from toxic air pollutants that remain after implementing the state delegated technology-based strategies of the federal air toxics program in OAR 340-244-0010 through 340-244-0252, Cleaner Air Oregon in OAR 340-245-0005 through 340-245-8060 and OAR 340-244-9000 through 340-244-9090.
 Oregon's program meets the goals of the federal Urban Air Toxics Strategy by using a community-based effort that focuses on geographic areas of concern.
-It also addresses cases of elevated health risks from unregulated air toxics emissions at stationary sources and source categories of air toxics emissions.
+It also addresses cases of elevated health risks from air toxics emissions at stationary sources and source categories of air toxics emissions.

 Stat.
 Auth.: ORS 468.035, 468A.010(1), 468A.015 Stats.
 Implemented: Hist.: DEQ 15-2003, f. & cert. ef.
 11-3-03

-340-246-0090

-Ambient Benchmarks for Air Toxics
+340-246-0090, Ambient Benchmarks for Air Toxics

 (1) Purpose.
 Ambient benchmarks are concentrations of air toxics that serve as goals in the Oregon Air Toxics Program.
 They are based on human health risk and hazard levels considering sensitive populations.
 Ambient benchmarks are not regulatory standards, but reference values by which air toxics problems can be identified, addressed and evaluated.
-The Department will use ambient benchmarks as indicated in these rules, to implement the Geographic, Source Category, and Safety Net Programs.
+DEQ will use ambient benchmarks as indicated in these rules, to implement the Geographic, Source Category, and Safety Net Programs.
 Ambient benchmarks set by the procedures described in this rule apply throughout Oregon, including that area within the jurisdiction of the Lane Regional Air Protection Agency.
+In OAR 340-245-0400, ambient benchmarks may also be considered in the risk-based concentration hierarchy used to determine risk-based concentrations for purposes of Cleaner Air Oregon regulations in OAR 340-245-0005 through 240-245-9060.
 Ambient benchmarks are subject to public notice and comment before adoption by the Commission as administrative rules.

 (2) Establishing Ambient Benchmarks

-(a) The Department will consult with the ATSAC to prioritize air toxics for ambient benchmark development.
+(a) DEQ will consult with the ATSAC to prioritize air toxics for ambient benchmark development.
 Highest priority air toxics are those that pose the greatest risk to public health.

-(b) To prioritize air toxics, the Department will apply the criteria described in OAR 340-246-0090(2)(c) to modeling, monitoring, and emissions inventory data.
+(b) To prioritize air toxics, DEQ will apply the criteria described in OAR 340-246-0090(2)(c) to modeling, monitoring, and emissions inventory data.

 (c) Ambient benchmark prioritization criteria will include at least the following: